Hacking Xiphos

 Xiphos is separated into three parts:

-Main is the glue between backend and gui and contains all the code that does not belong to backend or gui.
+Main is the glue between backend and gnome2 + gui and contains all the code that does not belong to the others. ("gnome2" is a bit of a misnomer today, since gtk3 is current.)

 The backend is strictly for communicating with the sword library.
 It should not contain anything else.

-The gui is, speaking for itself, just for the gui.
+The gui with its interface to gnome is, speaking for itself, just for the gui.
 The aim is, to keep all gui relevant code out of main and backend, to make it possible to switch between different guis.

 The gui is split into the gui header files in the gui directoy which only provides the exported functions for inclusion, plus the gui C files in the gnome2 directory.